 Caroline Marcus is a reporter for The Daily Telegraph and The Sunday Telegraph.

-Caterina is the Director of Policy and Research at the Foundation for Alcohol Research & Education.
+Caterina is the Chief Executive of the Foundation for Alcohol Research & Education.

 Catherine King was first elected to Federal Parliament in 2001 to represent the electorate of Ballarat.